bmuschko/cka-crash-course/exercises/01-rbac/instructions.md

 ![rbac](imgs/rbac.png)

 > [!NOTE]
-> If you do not already have a cluster, you can create one by using minikube or you can use the Katacoda lab ["Setting up RBAC for a user"](https://learning.oreilly.com/scenarios/cka-prep-setting/9781492095477/).
+> If you do not already have a cluster, you can create one by using minikube or you can use the O'Reilly interactive lab ["Setting up RBAC for a user"](https://learning.oreilly.com/scenarios/cka-prep-setting/9781492095477/).

 ## Creating the User